-I was discussing this event idea and possibly rental of Backspace with owner Blake Williams.
-Blake said “That reminds me of the Chautauqua from Zen and the Art of Motorcycle Maintenance by Robert Pirsig.
+I wanted to Produce a multi artist event.
+I discussed possibly renting fabulous Backspace with owner Blake Williams.
+As I described my idea Blake said “That reminds me of the Chautauqua from Zen and the Art of Motorcycle Maintenance by Robert Pirsig.

 “What is in mind is a sort of Chautauqua—that’s the only name that I can think of for it—like the traveling tent-show Chautauquas that used to move across America, . . . an old-time series of popular talks intended to edify and entertain, improve the mind and bring culture and enlightenment to the ears and thoughts of the hearer.”